 A typical race weekend will draw many racers and families to an event.
 Watercross is an exciting sport to see in action, and we often find local venues help market our events and they will draw many spectators to their location to watch the races.
 GLW is proud to recognize several racers who have won numerous regional and world titles that race on our tour.
 Racers travel with family and friends to support their needs throughout the weekend.
 In the Midwest, we enjoy nothing more than gathering with friends and family to have a some intense competition during the day and fun celebrations at night!

 Participants are solely responsible for their safety at IJSBA-sanctioned races and should assess their own ability to negotiate each individual course.
-Participants who doubt the competence of course officials, have concerns about the safety of the course, or their own ability to negotiate the course, or are uncertain about the condition of their watercraft, or doubt the competence of fellow competitors, should not participate and should request the return of their entry fee before competitive activity begins.
+Participants who doubt the competence of course officials, have concerns about the safety of the course, or their own ability to negotiate the course, or are uncertain about the condition of their watercraft, or doubt the competence of fellow competitors, should not participate.
 A personal flotation device, helmet, and back deflector (ski classes only) are required for racing.
 We also recommend wearing gloves, goggles, and a wetsuit for additional protection from the elements.

 Race day begins with registration and check in!
-Often times race setup begins on Friday, and registration/check in will be open Friday afternoon/evening.
-It is highly encouraged to check in early so you are not waiting in line Saturday morning while also trying to get all of your equipment prepared and ready to race!
+Event setup begins on Friday, and participant registration/check in will be open Friday afternoon/evening.
+It is highly encouraged to check in early so you are not waiting in line Saturday and Sunday morning while also trying to get all of your equipment prepared and ready to race!
 Check in includes verifying pre-registration information, or registering on site, signing liability waivers, consent forms and getting a wristband!
 Anyone who will be in the "pit area" or in the water during the event will also need to sign a liability waiver and obtain a wristband.
 Racers will have holders assisting with holding their machines on the starting line, and these individuals will need to check in as well.